Leafwing-Studios/fop-rules/docs/character-options/powers/devout.md

 </div>

 Your deity grants the gift of grace to a creature, allowing them to move freely over the battlefield.
-Select a creature within range; until the end of their next turn, they cannot be the target of attacks of opportunity.
+Select a creature within range; until the end of their next turn, their movement does not provoke attacks of opportunity.

 ### Gift of Grace - Miracle